johnblakey/LaTeX-Two-Column-One-Page-Resume/README.md

 # LaTeX-Two-Column-One-Page-Resume
-One page two column resume template using XeTeX typesetting engine https://en.wikipedia.org/wiki/XeTeX .
-This program allows you to take a .tex file, compile it, and produce a pdf.
+One page two column resume template using XeTeX typesetting engine https://en.wikipedia.org/wiki/XeTeX, which allows you to take a .tex file, compile it, and produce a pdf.
 The .tex file contains the content as text and related commands to format it accordingly.

-Original source for template was https://github.com/deedy/Deedy-Resume .
-From deedy source changed '.xtx' file extension to '.tex'.
-Verified to compile with XeLaTeX on Linux.
+The original source for template was https://github.com/deedy/Deedy-Resume .

 ## Instructions

-### Install XeTeX on Linux
+### Install XeTeX on Debian

-Using terminal:
+####Terminal Commands

-$ apt-get install texlive	% this package gives most tex packages needed ~550Mb
+$ apt install texlive

-$ apt-get install texlive-xetex
+$ apt install texlive-xetex

-### How Produce pdf from .tex File
+### Produce pdf from .tex File

 Navigate to directory with .tex file that contains your resume information

-$ xelatex -filename.tex-
+$ xelatex <filename.tex>

-In the directory the pdf will be found
+Outputs pdf in the same directory